Blog

 Accidental release of internal passwords, & API tokens for the Crossref system

-TL;DR On Wednesday, October 2nd, 2019 we discovered that we had accidentally pushed the main Crossref system as part of a docker image into a developer’s account on Docker Hub.
+On Wednesday, October 2nd, 2019 we discovered that we had accidentally pushed the main Crossref system as part of a docker image into a developer’s account on Docker Hub.
 The binaries and configuration files that made up the docker image included embedded passwords and API tokens that could have been used to compromise our systems and infrastructure.
 When we discovered this, we immediately secured the repo, changed all the passwords and secrets, and redeployed the system code.
+We have since been scanning all of our logs and systems to see if there has been any unusual activity that could be related to the exposure of the container.